- Introduction to CPS

-MECHS is a four-year program in which students take a variety of courses beginning in their sophomore year on the high school and possibly the college campus as well for which they receive dual credit upon successful completion of the courses.
+MECHS is a four-year program in which students take a variety of courses beginning in their sophomore year in the high school - some courses may also be offered on the university campus - for which they receive dual credit upon successful completion of the courses.

-Students have the opportunity to graduate high school with up to 51 college credit hours, enabling them to enter college as a junior, saving substantially on costs and time to graduation.
+Students have the opportunity to graduate high school with up to 51 college credit hours, enabling them to enter higher education as a junior, saving substantially on costs and time to graduation.
 (Please note that not all students will achieve the maximum number of credits.)

 Students are provided with a wealth of programs to help them succeed, including advisement, tutoring, writing assistance, and career planning.

-Students are able to borrow computers and other equipment from the college.
+Students are able to borrow computers and other equipment from the university, and generally able to access all university services.

-Students leave the program prepared to navigate multiple aspects of a college education, from knowing college policies and procedures, to time management, to advocating for themselves.
+Students leave the program prepared to navigate multiple aspects of higher education, from knowing standard policies and procedures, to time management, to advocating for themselves.

 There are also stringent requirements for MECHS program students: